Land of 10,000 Lakes

 How much sales tax will I pay on a boat in Minnesota?

-What credit score do I need for a boat loan in Minnesota?
+What credit score do I need for a Minnesota boat loan?

 Is boat insurance required in Minnesota?